ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 The mosaicking program is driven by a simple parameter set.
 Consider the following::

 	linmos.names         = [BEAM0..8]
 	linmos.findmosaics   = true
 	linmos.weighttype    = FromPrimaryBeamModel
+	linmos.weightstate   = Inherent
 	linmos.feeds.centre  = [12h30m00.00, -45.00.00.00]
 	linmos.feeds.spacing = 1deg
 	linmos.feeds.BEAM0   = [-1.0, -1.0]
 	linmos.feeds.BEAM1   = [-1.0,  0.0]
 	linmos.feeds.BEAM2   = [-1.0,  1.0]
 	linmos.feeds.BEAM3   = [ 0.0, -1.0]
 	linmos.feeds.BEAM4   = [ 0.0,  0.0]
 	linmos.feeds.BEAM5   = [ 0.0,  1.0]
 	linmos.feeds.BEAM6   = [ 1.0, -1.0]
 	linmos.feeds.BEAM7   = [ 1.0,  0.0]
 	linmos.feeds.BEAM8   = [ 1.0,  1.0]
 	linmos.psfref        = 4
 	linmos.nterms        = 2

 This aims (via the *findmosaics=true* parameter) to do the mosaicking for all sets of images that fit the pattern given in the *names* parameter.
 The double-fullstop indicates a range of numbers to iterate over.
-The output name, which isn't given in *findmosaics* mode, is instead determined by replace the pattern in the *names* parameter with **linmos**.
+The output name, which isn't given in *findmosaics* mode, is instead determined by replacing the pattern in the *names* parameter with **linmos**.

 All sets of images that fit the pattern will be mosaicked.
 This will include, in our example, model & restored images for each taylor term, as well as residual, sensitivity and weights images.

 The weights are determined here by providing primary beam models, as well as a list of locations of these beams - one for each input image.
 These primary beam models are simple circularly-symmetric Gaussian functions, with FWHM determined from the frequency of the image being mosaicked.
+By giving *weightstate = Inherent*, we assume that the input image reflects the primary beam response (which it does when imaged with the WProject gridder), and the mosaicking corrects for this so that the fluxes of sources are correct across the field.

 The *psfref* parameter indicates from which number out of that sequence the restoring beam information should be taken.
 This is necessary as the restoring beam could be different for different images (due to the effect of different calibration).

-The *nterms* parameter tells *linmos* to look for taylor term images, and make multiple output images.
-(Note that currently it will only produce image.i.linmos.taylor.0.restored and image.i.linmos.taylor.1.restored, even though a .taylor.2 input image might be present.)
+The *nterms* parameter tells *linmos* to look for taylor term images, and make multiple output images, one for each taylor term present.

 Save this parset into a file, say **linmos_image.in**, and then create a qsub file as before, say, **linmos_image.qsub**::